-The following portfolio includes five artifacts from a variety of projects I’ve created while working towards my master’s degree.
+The following portfolio includes five artifacts from a variety of projects I’ve created in past roles and while working towards my master’s degree.

 Screencasting

-I completed an individual screencasting project using Camtasia to record and edit a two-minute quick start video guide adhering to principles of minimalism in documentation.
-I developed skills in creating video help for technology users, as well as in preproduction and postproduction.
+This screencasting project was powered by Camtasia to record and edit a two-minute quick start video guide adhering to principles of minimalism in documentation.
+I showcase skills in creating video help for technology users, as well as in preproduction and postproduction.
 The final screencasting video is linked above, and the script and storyboard I developed is embedded below.